ibm-cloud-docs/databases-for-postgresql/learn-performance.md

 ```
 {: codeblock}

-then wait 10 seconds and
+Then wait 10 seconds and run the following statement:

 ```sh
 select now() as t2,sum(total_exec_time) as et2, sum(calls) as c2 from pg_stat_statements